LitRidl/EdenVim/README.md

 To make sure all your plugins are ready to go when you start Neovim, use activation scripts — a mechanism used to set up the environment during `home-manager switch`.
 Consider it a "build" step for your Neovim configuration and a way to make it idempotent.
-In the example below, `Lazy.nvim` clones git repositories and builds `telescope-fzf-native` using `make` during activation phase.
+In the example below, `lazy.nvim` clones git repositories and builds `telescope-fzf-native` using `make` during activation phase.

 First, ensure that the necessary tools are available during the activation phase.
 > [!NOTE]